ARPA-SIMC/fedora-live-netroot/README.md

 files) while the system (virtual or real) is running.
-This should be however done with care since, when changing files which are in use by the running system, the modifications may not take effect or could generate a `stale file handle` error in the client; in the latter case the command `mount -o remount /` on the diskless client system usually recovers from the error.
+This should be however done with care since, when changing files which are in use by the running system, the modifications may not take effect or could generate a `stale file handle` error on the client; in the latter case the command `mount -o remount /` on the diskless client system usually recovers from the error.

-### Further per-host custom cunfigurations
+### Further per-host custom configurations

-If the same base image is used for booting different hosts, requiring different configurations that cannot be performed through dhcp arguments, e.g. setting a static network configuration on a different network interface, it is possible to populate the read-only root filesystem image with a set of file trees that can replace the files in the base read-only image, depending on kernel command-line arguments.
+If the same base image is used for booting different hosts, requiring different configurations that cannot easily be applied through kernel command-line or dhcp arguments, e.g. setting a static network configuration on a different network interface, it is possible to populate the read-only root filesystem image with a set of file trees that can replace the files in the base read-only image before pivot-root, depending on kernel command-line arguments.

 This is done in the following way: